After four years sci-fi drama Heroes is being reborn, with a brand new face at its centre – but a few old ones also joining in the fun.

-But, for now, what else can we expect from the reboot?
+Many details are still under wraps – but, for now, what else can we expect from the reboot?

 Things have changed

-It might have the same name and be set in the same superpower-fueled world, but Heroes Reborn is going to look a little different.
+It might have the same name and be set in the same superpower-fuelled world, but Heroes Reborn is going to look a little different.
 It'll be a "whole fresh take on the series with a whole host of new characters," Heroes writer Tim Kring told Entertainment Weekly.

 But it'll still be the Heroes we knew and loved